gyroflow/gyroflow-docs/docs/logging/customlogger.md

 1. The first line identifies the file as a IMU log.
 This line should either be `GYROFLOW IMU LOG` or the more neutral `CAMERA IMU LOG`.
 2. The second line `version,1` describes the "version" of the .gcsv file.
 This is equal to `1` for now.
-3. The second line contains a unique ID associated with the logger/camera.
+3. The third line contains a unique ID associated with the logger/camera.
 For instance a high-end camera with internal logging may use `id,potatocam_deluxe_4k_grey_edition`.
-4. The third line contains the orientation string.
+4. The forth line contains the orientation string.
 This corresponds to the `IMU Orientation` field in Gyroflow.
+5. The next line is an optional note, and can contain other relevant information, such as the camera/logger firmware version etc.
-5. The subsequent lines with `tscale`, `ascale` and `gscale` describe constants used to scale the raw sensor values.
+6. The subsequent lines with `tscale`, `ascale` and `gscale` describe constants used to scale the raw sensor values.
 	- Multiplying `tscale` by the raw `t` values should give the time in **seconds**.
 It can thus be deduced that the file above is logging at 1000 Hz.
 	- Multiplying `ascale` by the raw `ax/ay/az` values should give the acceleration in **g**
 	- Multiplying `gscale` by the raw `gx/gy/gz` values should give the angular rate in **rad/s**
-6. The rest of the file simply consists of a standard CSV header and the raw values.
+7. The rest of the file simply consists of a standard CSV header and the raw values.
 Note that fixed-point integers are used with a scalar in order to avoid excessively large text files.
+Using floating points here is still valid though.

 The header of the `.gcsv` file (for the most part) remains static for a given camera/setup, and can thus be written as a constant string to the file.